This post was originally written by Carrie Royce.

 If you manage one account – socializing on behalf of your company or your personal brand – Twitter itself is probably an adequate application for the job.
 It’s fun and user-friendly.
 For tweeting on-the-go, you can download the Twitter app for your Smartphone.
 (As of this writing, running the redesigned Twitter website from your iPhone is a pain in the arse.)

 But if you run multiple accounts like I do, you’re going to need better gear.
 I think I was up to about three accounts before I started pulling my hair out.
 Today I (and my marketing team) still run those three accounts plus about a dozen more.
-On top of that, I enjoy helping other peeps at Red Nova Labs get started and keep going.
-My latest victims are Chris and David.
+On top of that, I enjoy helping other peeps at the office get started and keep going.
 I’m like the Jehova’s Witness of Twitter around here, “Do you know the true meaning of a tweet, my brother?”

 So I like the social media dashboard built by Hootsuite, although I believe Mac users prefer TweetDeck for pretty much the same features.
 For me, it’s like using Outlook instead of Gmail: I can see everything in front of my nose, communicate with others, and refer back to old notes without getting lost in a pile of windows and ads.